edv1n/chainstamping/README.md

 ### To verify a git commit timestamp

-1. Use the `timestamped` function to retrive the timestamp of a commit by providing its metadata.
+1. Use the `timestamped` function to retrieve the timestamp of a commit by providing its metadata.
 1. Verify the commit hash and the related metadata using git tools.

 ## Design